tabcat/rough-opal/APPLICATION.md

 <!-- - What are the benefits to getting this right? -->

-The architecture described previously combines Merkle-CRDTs with reliable hosting of the CRDT replicas.
+The pattern described previously combines Merkle-CRDTs with reliable hosting of the CRDT replicas.
 This design centers around edge computers processing and updating data, with more general machines pinning and keeping that data available.
-Applications this architecture is best-suited fall into the media or communication, like most of Google's app suite.
+Applications this pattern is best-suited fall into media or communication, like most of Google's app suite.

 Building software this way has unique characteristics and goes hand in hand with delay-tolerant network designs like IPFS.
 The user has control over their data with the choice to self-host.